Ulcerative Colitis (UC)

 2) Initiate IV glucocorticoids with hydrocortisone 300 mg/d or methylprednisolone 60 mg/d (in the case of glucocorticoid intolerance use infliximab or IV cyclosporine).
 Evaluate the response to glucocorticoids (stool frequency, CRP, plain abdominal radiography) after 3 days.
 If effective, continue the glucocorticoid for an additional 4 to 7 days before switching to oral therapy and taper down the dose.
 Otherwise consider surgery or second-line therapy.

 3) Second-line therapy is IV infliximab 5 to 10 mg/kg or IV cyclosporine 2 mg/kg/d.
-Tofacitinib can be considered as an alternative in patients already exposed to a TNF antagonist.
+Tofacitinib or upadacitinib can be considered as an alternative in patients already exposed to a TNF antagonist.
 If there is no improvement within 5 to 7 days (or earlier in case of deterioration), consider surgery (colectomy).

 4) Do not use antibiotics unless there is evidence of bacterial infection.